strandborg/AlsavoCtrl/README.md

 # Docker image

+The included Docker image can be used to create an image that publishes the status and configurable values to MQTT using the Homie 4.0 convention.
+Based on Peter Haislund's Docker image.

-Peter Haislund has created a readymade [Docker image](https://hub.docker.com/r/peterhaislund/alsavo_status) that can be used to publish the status values to MQTT.
+Alternatively, Peter Haislund has created a readymade [Docker image](https://hub.docker.com/r/peterhaislund/alsavo_status) that can be used to publish the status values to MQTT.

 # Usage
 ```